-These Homemade Baked Beans (Instant Pot) are packed with deep, rich flavour and take a third of the time as traditional cooking methods.
-They’re a perfect make-ahead side, buffet, BBQ or potluck dish.
+These homemade Instant Pot Baked Beans are packed with deep, rich flavor and take a third of the time as traditional cooking methods.
+They’re a great make-ahead side, buffet, BBQ or potluck dish.

-I served them at a dinner party last week with ribs and got thumbs-up ratings.
+I served the baked beans at a dinner party last week with ribs to thumbs-up reviews.
 I made them the day before and reheated them on the stove.
 The consistency was perfect as the sauce thickened up overnight.
-The tender beans were coated in a slightly sweet savoury sauce, boosted with maple syrup, molasses, brown sugar and Worcestershire sauce.
+The tender beans were coated in a slightly sweet savory sauce, boosted with maple syrup, molasses, brown sugar and Worcestershire sauce.
 If you like baked beans from the can, I think you’ll like this recipe even better, especially knowing there are no added preservatives.

-Most recipes I found were quite similar.

-The recipe comes from This Old Gal with a few minor tweaks such as using a quick-soak method for the beans to cut the prep time way down.
+Most recipes for instant pot baked beans are quite similar.
+This one comes from This Old Gal with a few minor tweaks such as using a shortcut method to quick-soak the beans that cuts the prep time way down.
 I made the baked beans in my new Instant Pot (gift from Kook Jenna) on a high pressure setting, so technically these beans are not “baked”, but I couldn’t tell the difference.

 The recipe calls for bacon, but you can easily leave that out for a vegetarian version.
-Baked beans go really well with ribs, fresh rolls/toast for dipping, eggs, mac&cheese and hamburgers/hotdogs.
+Baked beans go really well with ribs, fresh rolls or toast for dipping, eggs, spinach mac and cheese, quinoa mac and cheese and hamburgers/hot dogs.
 My husband loves baked beans with almost anything.